 Bake.
-Place the loaves in the oven and bake for 20 minutes.
+Place the loaves into the oven and bake for 20 minutes.

 Reduce temperature.
 Reduce the oven temperature to 350°F, rotate the pans to ensure even baking, and bake another 20 minutes.

 Remove from pans.
-Remove the loaves from the pans, and place back in the oven upside-down directly on the rack, and bake an additional 25 minutes.
+Remove the loaves from the pans, place them back into the oven upside-down directly on the rack, and bake an additional 25 minutes.